 The dark web is full of specialized jargon and technical talk.
 Lots of people active on the dark web use abbreviations that are unclear to newcomers.
 That’s why a short summary of regularly-used terms can come in handy.
-If you want to know more you can read our article about the dark web and how to get there.
+If you want to know more you can read our article about the dark web or our guide that tells you how to get there.
 Moreover, we have a list of websites on the dark web you might find worth visiting.

 2FA is short for two-factor-authentication.
 This is a more eleborate way to secure an account.
 Rather than relying solely on your password, with 2FA you have to identify yourself a second time to gain access to your account.
 Often this works with a code that is send to your smartphone.
 This method makes it harder for criminals to hack your account.